Jacek Tylicki

 art attack

-art wars - make art not war
+art wars - make war in art not in reality

 Fashion Moda Gallery, New York 1986